-If you plan to use external speakers other than Avaya Video Conference Phone 1000 for audio output in both video and voice calls, ensure that the Video Call Audio Output and Voice Call Audio Output preferences are set to Line Out.
-By default, Video Call Audio Output is set to Line Out, Voice Call Audio Output is set to Phone.
+If you plan to use external speakers other than Avaya Video Conference Phone 1000 for audio in both video and voice calls, ensure that the Video Call Audio Output and Voice Call Audio Output preferences are set to Line Out.
 If you are using Avaya Video Conference Phone 1000 for audio, set these preferences to Phone.
+By default, Video Call Audio Output is set to Line Out; Voice Call Audio Output is set to Phone.